paultag/notes.pault.ag/notes/go-debian.md

 and another in C (in `dpkg`).

 <aside class="left">
-I have yet to track it down, but it's shockly likely that `apt` has another in `C++`, and maybe another in `aptitude`.
+I have yet to track it down, but it's shockingly likely that `apt` has another in `C++`, and maybe another in `aptitude`.
 I don't know this for a fact, so I'll assume nothing
 </aside>